 Guided tours in Krakow

 - Choose from a wide selection of tours with local guides.

 - You can download the In Your Pocket app to find yourself around the city

-There’s loads of airlines fly to and from Krakow.
-I flew from Dubai with Fly Dubai then continued my journey from to Manchester with EasyJet.
+There are loads of airlines flying to and from Krakow.
+I flew from Dubai with Fly Dubai and then continued my journey to Manchester with EasyJet.
 Other options include Emirates, KLM and Lufthansa.

 Always make travel insurance a priority!
 World Nomads is my go-to guys, I’ve learned this from experience.
 You can buy and claim online even when you’ve left home.
 I love that they give a little back too and support community development projects in various countries.